Ada-Developers-Academy/blahg-api/README.markdown

 brew install mongodb
 ln -sfv /usr/local/opt/mongodb/*.plist ~/Library/LaunchAgents
 launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist
+sudo mkdir -p /data/db
+# Start a database server running in a different tab in your terminal
+mongod
-# Check if installation was successful
+# Check if installation was successful in a separate tab
 # If an interactive mongo shell opens, then it is
 mongo
 exit